-The primary determinations of flood zones in the current maps are based on storm surge predictions during a Category 3 hurricane, and while that certainly seems prudent we all know that flooding can also occur during non-tropical rainfall events.
+The primary determinations of flood zones in the previous maps were based on storm surge predictions during a Category 3 hurricane, and while that certainly seems prudent we all know that flooding can also occur during heavy summer rainfall events.

 More often than not, assessing the flood risks for a home in the Lowcountry is predictable and sane.

 Though most homes are constructed to accommodate our subtropical climate, we have witnessed some unsettling events that a smart homebuyer should strive to avoid.